 To learn more about chlorophyll water, how to make it, and what the 5 amazing skin benefits are, read on!

 Chlorophyll in plants does more than just give green pigment.
 It is essential for photosynthesis, allowing plants to absorb energy from light.
 It's like the blood of plants that keeps them alive.
 So, yes, chlorophyll is vital to plants.

 But we are not plants.
 So, what does this green pigment have to do with our health?

 When added to our diet, chlorophyll can contribute to the alkaline environment in the body.
 Meaning, it can naturally help with all kinds of health issues, from odor control to cancer prevention.
-If you want to learn more about the association between alkalinity and healthy skin, make sure to check my post on it.

 The best part about chlorophyll is that it helps level-up our skin care regimen.
 How?
 We're not plants that naturally have chlorophyll.
 But since we humans have a tendency of skirting around Mother Nature's design, we can now consume chlorophyll.

 How To Make Chlorophyll Water